Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Method

 Let $\mathcal{X}$ be the input space (images, text, or both) and $b$ the target hash length.
 The goal is to learn a mapping

 that preserves semantic similarity, i.e., semantically related inputs should have small Hamming distance.

-For each input $x \in \mathcal{X}$ we construct a \emph{paired} example $(x^{(1)},x^{(2)})$ where the pairing depends on the setting: unsupervised, where two augmentations of the same input are used; supervised, where $x^{(2)}$ is a class-representative (prototype or batch-mean) of $x^{(1)}$'s class; and cross-modal, where paired modalities are used (e.g., image and caption).
+For each input $x \in \mathcal{X}$ we construct a \emph{paired} example $(x^{(1)},x^{(2)})$ where the pairing depends on the setting: unsupervised, where two augmentations of the same input are used; and supervised, where $x^{(2)}$ is a class-representative (prototype or batch-mean) of $x^{(1)}$'s class.

 Let $y^{(1)},y^{(2)} \in \{0,1\}^b$ be the observed binary codes for the two views, modeled as realizations of underlying random variables $Y^{(1)}$ and $Y^{(2)}$.
 The desiderata are: (i) \textbf{alignment}: $d_H(y^{(1)},y^{(2)})$ is small for paired views; and (ii) \textbf{diversity}: the marginal distribution of $Y$ should be high-entropy, ensuring balanced and decorrelated bits.